 What Is a Shareholder Dispute?

-A shareholder dispute is a dispute between a shareholder and the company, such as a corporation or a limited liability company, that they own stock in.
-A shareholder dispute typically involves a dispute about a company’s financial performance, a change in management, or a change in the company’s direction.
-A shareholder dispute is typically filed by the injured party or their legal representative.
+A shareholder dispute is a dispute between a shareholder/member and the company, such as a corporation or a limited liability company, that they own stock in, or a dispute among shareholders or members.
+A shareholder dispute typically involves a dispute about a company’s financial performance, a change in management, one party wishing to exit the business relationship or a change in the company’s direction.